umaidmz/umaidmz.github.io/_pages/experience.md

 ## Aceso Analytics
 ### Oslo, Norway

-** February 2022 - Present **
+**February 2022 - Present**

 Aceso Analytics is a SaaS based company that provides custom cloud based intelligent system solutions to various clients.
 The expertise span from semiconductor fabrication to application engineering and data science for big data architectures all the way from edge deployment to hybrid cloud infrastructures.
 With headquarters near Oslo, Norway and development in London, United Kingdom we offer Unique IoT analysis and Software as a Service Full stack control.

-<em><span style="text-align:left;">Data Scientist and Consultant</span></em>
+**<span style="text-align:left;">Data Scientist and Consultant</span>**

- - Developed modules for on-device audio scene recognition for edge devices with optimizations for least memory footprint to emphasize data privacy and client security thereby restricting the memory consumption to 1MB flash memory.
+ - Developed modules for on-device **audio scene recognition** for edge devices with optimizations for least memory footprint to emphasize data privacy and client security thereby restricting the memory consumption to 1MB flash memory.
- - Implemented end-to-end data pipeline by introducing data acquisition protocols and creating a lightweight architecture with 97% accuracy and 10% false positives on fine grained classes
+ - Implemented end-to-end **data pipeline** by introducing data acquisition protocols and creating a lightweight architecture with 97% accuracy and 10% false positives on fine grained classes
- - Created live demonstration and implementation of a retrainable audio classification model for individual patients using transfer learning, CNN and data augmentation which trained the network in less than 40 seconds.
+ - Created live demonstration and implementation of a **retrainable audio classification model** for individual patients using transfer learning, CNN and data augmentation which trained the network in less than 40 seconds.
  - Managed 2 external teams from the United States and Pakistan with a total of 7 team members for the development of firmware for Sensortile box through sprint planning.
  - Designed and tested APIs for audio analysis to provide live monitoring to organization using kubernetes and docker containers to conveniantly summarize information and scale to larger systems.